tham-le/thamle-portfolio/sync-trigger.md

 # Sync Trigger

-This file exists to trigger the sync workflow to pull latest writeups from the external CTF-Writeups repository.
+This file is used to trigger the sync workflow manually.

-Last triggered: 2025-06-18
+Last sync: 2025-01-12 - Added YAML frontmatter to all external writeups
+- All 10 writeups now have proper YAML frontmatter
+- Categories properly normalized: web, crypto, forensics, pwn, osint
+- CTF name set to "IrisCTF 2025"
+- Dynamic discovery system should now work perfectly